Google Workspace : Collaboration + productivity apps (opens in new tab)

 The suite offers 1GB of free cloud storage for iOS and PC users, but this service is not yet available for Android.

-WPS has been criticised for not allowing collaboration beyond those that track changes and allow users to insert comments.
+WPS has been criticized for not allowing collaboration beyond those that track changes and allow users to insert comments.
 Users have also said that the interface can be quite slow at times when it comes to loading documents.
 Linux users have mentioned that not all fonts are automatically included and that they have to be installed separately.

 For Android users installation is quite large and criticism has been levelled imploring the developer to make it more lightweight.